Prolonged Grief Disorder Treatment (PGDT/CGT)

 Blind Spots

-Revisiting exercises may feel coercive for clients whose culture doesn't value explicit grief narration; 16-session format may be insufficient for losses compounded by other traumas; PGD diagnosis itself is debated as potentially pathologizing normal grief
+Revisiting exercises may feel coercive for clients whose culture doesn't value explicit grief narration; the highly structured protocol may not suit every grieving style; much less evidence for non-death losses than for bereavement; 16-session format may be insufficient for losses compounded by other traumas; PGD diagnosis itself is debated as potentially pathologizing normal grief

 Contraindications

-Active psychosis, acute suicidality, severe comorbid conditions requiring separate treatment first, clients in the early weeks of bereavement (the model addresses prolonged grief, not acute grief), active substance dependence
+Active psychosis, acute suicidality, severe comorbid conditions requiring separate treatment first, clients in the early weeks of bereavement (the model addresses prolonged grief, not acute grief, and early bereavement has not yet had time to show whether grief will become prolonged), grief that is adaptive rather than clinically complicated, active substance dependence

 Training